Automotive engine failure, is usually one of the last components that will fail in your vehicle.

 - Pound out piston ring grooves

-Finally, In general, poor maintenance may do more damage to your engine than almost anything else.
-Having regular maintenance could seem to be pricey; but it is also important to do to keep your car in good working order.
-If you want to get the most out of your car; then ensure that you keep up with getting routine oil changes and other various maintenance.
+Consequently, poor maintenance, may do more damage to your engine, than almost anything else.
+Sometimes, having regular maintenance, could seem to be pricey.
+But, it is also important to do, to keep your car in good working order.
+Finally, if you want to get the most out of your engine; then ensure that you keep up with getting; routine oil changes and other various maintenance.